 Question #9: How do I find time for my husband now that we have a baby?

 Some women find themselves struggling to maintain their relationships with their husbands after having their children.
 With almost all waking hours devoted to the children, these women find themselves consistently tired, and they realize that they are spending lesser time alone with their husbands.
 Without additional bandwidth to resolve this discrepancy, they will eventually realize that this neglect will affect their married relationships.
 To avert this probable conflict, some women start to allocate time for their husbands.
 Fundamentally, such an opportunity allows couples to focus on themselves, and forget about other responsibilities for the time being.
-Some couples find such arrangements useful, and critical to sustain their marriage.
+Some couples find such arrangements useful, and critical to sustaining their marriage.

 Question #10: What do I do when my husband and I have different parenting approaches?